How To Add A Watermark File To MyPhotoApp

 The option to Automatically watermark gallery images when you upload them is available in the professional subscription level of MyPhotoApp.

-To add watermarks to your images, you first need to go to the setup tab and then click on the watermark tab to upload a watermark PNG file to be optionally added to your gallery images.
-You can only have one watermark per Brand.
-If you wish to change the watermark at any time simply repeat this process with the new watermark PNG file you wish to use in future.
+You can only have one default watermark per Brand.
+If you wish to change the default watermark at any time simply repeat this process with the new watermark PNG file you wish to use in future.

 Click on the Gallery settings cog and select the settings menu.

-By default, the watermark placement is set to none.
-To choose to have a watermark added to the images you upload you need to click the drop-down arrow and choose the placement option you want from the list to turn on automatic watermarking.
+By default, the watermark placement is set to none and no watermark will be added to the gallery images.
+To choose to have the default watermark added to the images you upload simply click the drop-down arrow and choose the placement option you want from the list to turn on automatic watermarking.

 Click Save to update the gallery settings.
-Any images you uploaded to this gallery will now have the watermark applied at the location you specified.
+Any images you uploaded to this gallery will now have the default watermark applied in the position you specified.

 NOTE: Because watermarking is applied to images on upload.
 Only images uploaded to your gallery after you have turned watermarking on will have the watermark applied.
 Any existing images in the gallery prior to watermarking being turned on, will not have the watermark applied.

-If you do not want a watermark applied, simply turn off watermarking by selecting none as the watermark placement option.
+If you do not want a watermark applied to future uploads to this particular gallery, simply turn off watermarking by selecting none as the watermark placement option.

 How To Create A Watermark PNG file